realworldocaml/book/en/02-guided-tour.md

 # square (square 2);;
 - : int = 16
 ```

+Functions in OCaml are values like any other, which is why we bind one
+to a variable using the same `let` keyword used for binding a variable
+to a simple value such as an integer.

 When using `let` to define a function, the first identifier after the
 `let` is the function name, and each subsequent identifier is a